Lillinator/discourse-topic-excerpts-gists-button/README.md

 ## 👩‍💻 Overview

-This theme component combines the Discourse AI summary gists button and the Topic Excerpts button to make a 3-way topic list views with one button solution.
-It can also be used without AI summaries for just default compact and excerpts, since it also works for mobile excerpts, whereas the excerpts button disappears by default in mobile viewport.
-The button includes a new icon for Topic Excerpts.
+This theme component combines the Discourse AI summary gists button and the Topic Excerpts button to make the 3 topic list view options more convenient for users with a one button solution.

+It can also be used without AI summaries for just default compact and excerpts to provide a better UX, since the excerpts button disappears by default in mobile viewport.

+The component includes a new button icon for Topic Excerpts.

 ***